Omni storage now earns you money by renting out your stuff

 That’s how Omni rentals works.
 Earlier this year the company allowed you to designate friends who could borrow your stuff, but now you can charge strangers.
 You just pick one of your items Omni is storing, set a price you think is reasonable, and Omni lists it for you on its rental marketplace.
 Anything you rent out is covered by a $2000 insurance policy, and Omni takes photos before delivery, at pick up, and at its warehouse so it knows who’s responsible if there’s any damage.

+If you need a drill for some home improvements, a nice road bike for a long ride, or a Halloween costume, Omni can rent it to you for much cheaper than buying and you never have to leave your house.
+You can even rent that Snapchat dancing hot dog costume for $20 a day instead of buying its for $80.

 “Omni is more convenient than Amazon Prime” said an Omni spokesperson.
 “You can search for something you’re considering buying and see if it’s available to rent first.”
 And even Amazon’s free two-day delivery doesn’t beat Omni that can get stuff to you in hours for $3 dollars in convenience fees or free the next day.
+Eventually Omni wants to give owners rental pricing suggestions to help them maximize their take, taking the guess work out of matching supply to demand.

 Omni will have to foster a whole new ecommerce behavior pattern to get rentals off the ground.
 And it must maintain quality assurance as a few lost storage or broken rental items could scare users away.
 But tests found that 60% of renters weren’t already storing stuff with Omni, so it could become a powerful sales lead generator.
-And long term as self-driving cars, warehouse robots, and logistics systems improve, Omni’s profits should grow.
+And long-term as self-driving cars, warehouse robots, and logistics systems improve, Omni’s profits should grow.

 McLeod imagines one day that a musician could get their start by renting gear instead of buying it, lowering the barrier to entry to new hobbies and even professions.
 And he thinks people might seek to buy higher quality stuff for their own benefit and to score taller rental fees.
 McLeod tells TechCrunch “I don’t think we’ll ever stop that fact that people own some things, but there should be a democratization of access.”